check-spelling-sandbox/java-module-workshop/module-6/README.md

 ```

 3. By default, the Ollama Docker images don't have any models inside.
-So if we want to actually use it to run any inference we need to download the model into the container.
+So if we want to actually use it to run an inference we need to download the model into the container.
 Create another test method and download a model into the Ollama container.

 ```java